jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Getting-Start-Windows/Connect-to-Windows-Instance.md

 ## If the local system is Windows, login the Windows instance using remote desktop.
 Before connecting the Windows instance using MSTSC remote desktop, user must first ensure that the instance is associated to the EIP, and such access is allowed in the security group and network ACL rules.
 You can create a Windows instance on the JD Cloud console and acquire the EIP: XXX.XXX.XXX.XXX.
-1. Click the [Start] on the computer and find "Running".
+1. Click **Start** on the computer and find **Run**.
 ![](../../../../image/vm/Getting-Start-Linux-Connect-Windows-menu.png)
-2. Enter mstsc command in Running and click OK to open the remote desktop connection dialog.
+2. Enter mstsc command in Running and click **OK** to open the remote desktop connection dialog.
 ![](../../../../image/vm/Getting-Start-Linux-Connect-Windows-mstsc.png)
-3. Connect the instance according to the EIP associated when creating the instance, and then enter the username: Administrator, and select "Allow me to save the credentials".
+3. Connect the instance according to the EIP associated when creating the instance, and then enter the username: Administrator, and select **Allow me to save the credentials**.
 ![](../../../../image/vm/Getting-Start-Linux-Connect-Windows-mstsc1.png)
-4. After clicking [Connect], enter the password and connect to the instance.
+4. After clicking **Connect**, enter the password and connect to the instance.
 ![](../../../../image/vm/Getting-Start-Linux-Connect-Windows-mstsc2.png)
-5. Select "Do not ask me if to connect to this computer" and click [Yes].>
+5. Select **Do not ask me again if to connect to this computer** and click **Yes**.>
 ![](../../../../image/vm/Getting-Start-Linux-Connect-Windows-mstsc3.png)
 6. Connect to the Windows instance you created on JD Cloud Successfully.>
 ![](../../../../image/vm/Getting-Start-Linux-Connect-Windows-mstsc4.png)